leverich/mutilate/README.md

                                       key following distribution value.
           --getsetorset             Use getset mode and allow for direct writes (with optype == 2).
+          --successful              Only record latency and throughput stats for successful queries
           --prefix=STRING           Prefix all keys with a string (helps with multi-tennant eval)
           --delete90                Delete 90 percent of keys after halfway through